 Who can access AODocs?

 Any user equipped with a Microsoft or Google account can access AODocs.
-It can be either a professional account (from Microsoft Office 365 or Google Workspace cloud collaborative suites) or a personal account (outlook.com or gmail.com).
+It can be either a professional account (Azure Active Directory account or Google Workspace cloud collaborative suites) or a personal account (outlook.com or gmail.com).

-Note: If you’re a Google Workspace customer, AODocs Content Services licenses are required to invite Microsoft users to collaborate in your AODocs domain.
+Note: AODocs Content Services licenses are required to invite Microsoft users to collaborate on your AODocs domain.
 Contact our sales team at email@example.com to learn more.

 If the ability for Microsoft users to sign in is activated on your AODocs domain, when you access AODocs for the first time you’re prompted to sign in with Google or Microsoft.
 Learn more: Sign in to AODocs.